MicrosoftDocs/windows-dev-docs/windows-apps-src/porting/desktop-to-uwp-manual-conversion.md

 If you're uncertain about what changes your installer makes to the system, or if you'd rather use automated tools to generate your package manifest, consider any of [these](desktop-to-uwp-root.md#convert) options.

+## First, consider how you'll distribute your app
+If you plan to publish your app to the [Windows Store](https://www.microsoft.com/store/apps), start by filling out [this form](https://developer.microsoft.com/windows/projects/campaigns/desktop-bridge).
+Microsoft will contact you to start the onboarding process.
+As part of this process, you'll reserve a name in the store, and obtain information that you'll need to convert your app.

 ## Create a package manifest

 Create a file, name it **appxmanifest.xml**, and then add this XML to it.